royemosby/roymosby.me/src/blog/code-re-use.md

 ## 3 versions of the same form

 While coding out the MVP, I found myself using 3 versions of the same form that take in the same type of information.
-Each varied only slightly based on whether it pre-loaded data and where the form was activated.
+Each varied based on whether it pre-loaded data and how the form activated.
 3 forms at over 140 lines each is a headache in the making!

 - Version 1: Form for a new job.
-This version is blank except for a default status of "new" and was activated from a button in the app's navigation header.
-The code would build the form, insert it onto a working pane and then show the working pannel overlaying the page.
+This version is blank except for a default status of "new" and activated from a button in the app's navigation header.
+The code would build the form, insert it onto a working pane and then show the working panel overlaying the page.
 When submitted, it would send the data to the back end which would create a new job.

 - Version 2: Form to edit existing job.
-Further, it is activated by clicking on a button found on the job summary residing in a list of job summaries.
+Further, it opened by clicking on a button found on the job summary residing in a list of job summaries.
 The code would build the form, insert it onto a working panel along with the job's existing data, and then show the working panel overlaying the page.
 When submitted, it would update the job's info in the system.

 - Version 3: Form to edit existing job.
-It was activated by a link on the detail panel when showing a single job.
+It activated by a link on the detail panel when showing a single job.
 It differs from version 2 in the way it is activated.
 It has to use the same panel that the job details which was already open.
 It would swap out the details for the form.
 When submitted, it acted the same as form #2.

 ## Similarities and differences